Dr. Hans Boersma Accepts Position at Nashotah House

-Regent College announces with sadness that Dr. Hans Boersma will be leaving Regent College in the summer of 2019 to accept the position of St. Benedict Servants of Christ Chair in Ascetical Theology at Nashotah House, an Anglican seminary in Wisconsin.
+Dr. Hans Boersma has accepted the position of St. Benedict Servants of Christ Chair in Ascetical Theology at Nashotah House, an Anglican seminary in Wisconsin.
 Dr. Boersma has served as the J.I.
 Packer Professor of Theology at Regent College since 2005, and has been deeply appreciated by his colleagues and students.

 During his tenure at Regent, Dr. Boersma has been a faithful servant of the College and the wider Christian community through his teaching and his numerous publications.
 He expressed the gratitude he feels for his years at Regent as he and his wife, Linda, prepare for this new opportunity: